EndPointCorp/end-point-blog/2010/09/13/perl-testing-stopping-firehose.html.md

 <a href="/blog/2010/09/13/perl-testing-stopping-firehose/image-0-big.jpeg" onblur="try {parent.deselectBloggerImageGracefully();} catch(e) {}"><img alt="" border="0" id="BLOGGER_PHOTO_ID_5516463759234506722" src="/blog/2010/09/13/perl-testing-stopping-firehose/image-0.jpeg" style="float:right; margin:0 0 10px 10px;cursor:pointer; cursor:hand;width: 266px; height: 400px;"/></a>

-I maintain a large number of Perl modules and scripts, and one thing they all have in common is a test suite, which is basically a collection of scripts inside a "t" subdirectory used to thoroughly test the behavior of the program.
-When using Perl, this means you are using the awesome [Test::More module](http://search.cpan.org/~mschwern/Test-Simple-0.96/lib/Test/More.pm), which uses the Test Anything Protocol (TAP).
+I maintain a large number of Perl modules and scripts, and one thing they all have in common is a test suite, which is basically a collection of scripts inside a “t” subdirectory used to thoroughly test the behavior of the program.
+When using Perl, this means you are using the awesome [Test::More module](https://metacpan.org/pod/release/MSCHWERN/Test-Simple-0.96/lib/Test/More.pm), which uses the Test Anything Protocol (TAP).
 While I love Test::More, I often find myself needing to stop the testing entirely after a certain number of failures (usually one).
 This is the solution I came up with.

 Normally tests are run as a group, by invoking all files named t/*.t; each file has numerous tests inside of it, and these individual tests issue a pass or a fail.
 At the end of each file, a summary is output stating how many tests passed and how many failed.
 So why is stopping after a failed test even needed?
-The reasons below mostly relate to the tests I write for the [Bucardo program](http://bucardo.org/wiki/Bucardo), which has a fairly large and complex test suite.
+The reasons below mostly relate to the tests I write for the [Bucardo program](https://bucardo.org/Bucardo/), which has a fairly large and complex test suite.
 Some of the reasons I like having fine-grained control of when to stop are:

-- Scrolling back through screens and screens of failing tests to find the point where the test began to fail is not just annoying, but a very unproductive use of my time.- Tests are very often dependent.
-If test #23 fails, it means there is a very good chance that most if not all of the subsequent tests are going to fail as well, and it makes no sense for me to look at fixing anything but test #23 first.- Tests can take a very long time to run, and I can't wait around for the errors to start appearing and hit ctrl-c.
+- Scrolling back through screens and screens of failing tests to find the point where the test began to fail is not just annoying, but a very unproductive use of my time.

+- Tests are very often dependent.
+If test #23 fails, it means there is a very good chance that most if not all of the subsequent tests are going to fail as well, and it makes no sense for me to look at fixing anything but test #23 first.

+- Tests can take a very long time to run, and I can’t wait around for the errors to start appearing and hit ctrl-c.
 I need to kick them off, go do something else, and then come back and have the tests stop running immediately after the first failed test.
 Bucardo tests, for example, create and startup four different Postgres clusters, populates the databases inside each cluster with test data, installs a fresh copy of Bucardo, and *then* begins the real testing.
-No way I'm going to wait around for that to happen.- Debugging is greatly aided by having the tests stop where I want them to.
-Often tests after the failing one will modify data and otherwise destroy the "state" such that I cannot manually duplicate the error right then and there, and thus fix it easily.
+No way I’m going to wait around for that to happen.

+- Debugging is greatly aided by having the tests stop where I want them to.
+Often tests after the failing one will modify data and otherwise destroy the “state” such that I cannot manually duplicate the error right then and there, and thus fix it easily.

 For now, my solution is to override some of the methods from Test::More.
-I have a standard script that does this, and I 'use' this script after I 'use Test::More' inside my test scripts.
+I have a standard script that does this, and I ‘use’ this script after I ‘use Test::More’ inside my test scripts.
 For example, a test script might look like this:

 ```perl
 #!/usr/bin/env perl